zAlweNy26/ts-cat/README.md

 📃 To be sure to respect everything, please read the [code of conduct](./CODE_OF_CONDUCT.md) file.

+## Why use the cat?

+- ⚡️ API first, so you get a microservice to easily add a conversational layer to your app
+- 🐘 Remembers conversations and documents and uses them in conversation
+- 🚀 Extensible via plugins
+- 🏛️ Event callbacks, function calling (tools), conversational forms
+- 🌍 Supports any language model (works with OpenAI, Google, Ollama, HuggingFace, custom services)
+- 🐋 Production ready - 100% dockerized

 ## Features

 - [x] Granular plugins folder reload